EnergoStalin/RoR2-Original-Sound-Track/README.md

-# The OriginalSoundTrack Plugin
+# CustomSoundtrack Plugin

-This mod allows you to play Risk of Rain 1 (or any) music in place of the normal soundtrack.
+This mod allows you to play Risk of Rain music in place of the normal soundtrack.

 You must supply your own music files though.

 Place the DLLs and settings.xml in:
-Risk of Rain 2\BepInEx\plugins\OriginalSoundTrack
+Risk of Rain 2\BepInEx\plugins\CustomSoundtrack

-Your music files can either go in the same directory or you can specifiy a directory in settings.xml (using the `<music-path>` tag).
+Your music files can either go in the same directory or you can specifiy a directory in settings.xml (using the `<MusicPath>` tag).

 Music files can be in .mp3 or .wav format (with those exact extensions).

 Make sure the filenames match what's in settings.xml (or edit settings.xml to match your files.)

-If you delete settings.xml, don't match your filenames with `<song>` tags, or delete all `<song>` tags, then the plugin will just choose random music it found, or, if the property `<pool>` is set, the plugin will play the normal music from the game.
+If you delete settings.xml, don't match your filenames with `<Song>` tags, or delete all `<Song>` tags, then the plugin will just choose random music it found, or, if the property `<Pool>` is set, the plugin will play the normal music from the game.

 ## settings.xml